glegoux/jekyll-tech-blog/src/_posts/2023-04-16-history-of-the-generative-ai.md

 Finally, by mixing other types of data (like images, audio, …), NLP models became  **multi-modal generative models** where varied instructions (in input) give varied results (in output).

-See the rest of the article [here](https://medium.com/@glegoux/history-of-the-generative-ai-aa1aa7c63f3c).
+Read 👀 the rest of the article [here](https://medium.com/@glegoux/history-of-the-generative-ai-aa1aa7c63f3c) ...